imagej/imagej.github.io/_pages/plugins/colocalization-by-cross-correlation.md

 Another change with time-series data is that in addition to the gaussian fit analysis text window, which now displays the fit data for the frame with the highest correlation, the plugin will output a **table of gaussian fit results**, showing the gaussian fits and confidence for each frame.
 To save this table, go to File > Export > Table..., click browse and save the file as a .csv file (you must add the extension or you will get an error message).

 Lastly, the contribution images will still be generated and are functionally the same as for their non-time series counterparts.
 However, it's important to note that the contribution is evaluted on a per frame basis, and thus **each frame shows the signal contribution to the gaussian fit results for that frame**.
 Thus, if your cross-correlation distance shifts over the course of an experiment, the contribution images will display this shifting cross-correlation.

+## Advantages and Disadvantages

+### Advantages

+* High- and super-resolution compatible: Since CCC measures spatial correlation over as a function of distance, there's no requirement for the two channels to overlap.
+This means that you can keep improving your resolution, and your results will generally just get better (though there is a limit to this).
+* More details of the spatial correlation are provided, leading to a better understanding of the nature of the relation
+* Image quality metrics and spatial correlation variability are built into the results (with zero effort from the user):
+  *  Improved resolution > more accurate mean, narrower SD, higher confidence
+  *  Higher SNR > higher R-squared
+  *  Higher molecular density >  lower confidence
+  *  Longer spatial correlation distance > lower confidence, lower R-squared, eventually larger SD; This may seem disadvantageous, but it simply means there's a slight bias for closer correlations, which are generally more likely to be the true correlation
+  *  More uncorrelated particles > lower confidence, eventually causes inaccuarte mean, larger SD, and lower R-squared

+### Disadvantages

+* The pre-processing steps are important: failure to subtract background will result in low confidence, and failure to use a mask when necessary will often result in fitting to a low spatial frequency (such as cells correlating with themselves and resulting in a mean of 0, and a SD of 5-10 µm)
+* Results are sensitive to mask selection: changes to the mask can cause significant changes to the results.
+If very slight mask changes cause significant changes to the results it likely means you are right on the border of the required resolution for the spatial correlation you are measuring, and you should try to improve your resolution
+* The plugin uses a lot of memory, more than I ever thought it would, and nearly all the memory used scales with image size.
+I've tried reducing the memory requirement as much as I can, but it still uses a ton.
+Changing the input image bit-depth makes almost no difference, as all the calculations and data generated are 32-bit.
+However, there are some things you can do:
+  * Crop or split the image.
+If you're studying correlations inside a cell, you could analyze each cell individually.
+I don't recommend cutting across a mask though, this will change your results.
+  * Make sure to use a good mask that isn't too large.
+During the pixel randomization, all the pixels inside the mask are stored in a list.
+So, the smaller the mask, the shorter the list.
+  * Turn off intermediate images and contribution images.
+Both of these add a significant amount to the total memory required for the plugin.
+  * Buy more RAM.
+It's not that expensive, and it's usually super easy to install.
+This may not be an option if you use a Mac though.
+  * Run the analysis with a cloud computing service.
+CCC was made using SciJava and is [Headless mode](/learn/headless) compatible, making it possible to run the analysis remotely.

 ## How it works & intermediate images description: